 Camberwell Leisure Centre, Dulwich Leisure Centre, The Castle Centre, Peckham Pulse Leisure Centre, Seven Islands Leisure Centre, Surrey Docks Fitness and Watersports Centre, Geraldine Mary Harmsworth Sports Facility and Southwark Athletics Centre, which are managed by sports and leisure operator Everyone Active on behalf of Southwark Council, will reopen their doors on Saturday 1 August.
 The news comes after the facilities were forced to close for almost four months due to the coronavirus pandemic.

-The swimming pool facilities at these centres will be reopening for lane swimming and clubs from Thursday 20 August, with a lane booking system in place.
+The swimming pool facilities which utilise home cleaning NYC at these centres will be reopening for lane swimming and clubs from Thursday 20 August, with a lane booking system in place.
 The Everyone Active Learn to Swim Programme will also commence from Saturday 22 August.
 All customers will be communicated to directly regarding the details for reopening.

 The Government update on 9 July confirmed leisure centres are now safe to reopen facilities, with strict operational measures in place.
 Everyone Active procedures will ensure social distancing is managed throughout the centres and regular cleaning is maintained.

 Whilst its 200 leisure centres across the country have been closed, Everyone Active launched a comprehensive package of online workouts for people to do whilst on lockdown, along with streaming live classes across its social media pages.
 It also pledged to donate half the cost of a membership to charity – The National Emergencies Trust – if customers continued to pay.
 Consequently, the operator raised over £400k for those most in need during the pandemic.